nextflow-io/nextflow/docs/config.rst

     }

 This configuration defines three different profiles: ``standard``, ``cluster``, and ``cloud``, that each set different process configuration strategies depending on the target runtime platform.
-The ``standard`` profile is used by default when no profile is specified by the user.
+The ``standard`` profile is used by default when no profile is specified.

 In order to add attributes from a named config scope (``aws``, ``docker``, ``conda``, etc.) to a configuration profile, the named scope must be nested inside the profile, not at the profile name level.
 For example::